gbbns/gatsby.gbbns.co/src/writing/40-before.md

 ---
-categories: "mid-life"
+categories: 'mid-life'
 tags: ['mid-life', 'plans', 'future']
 published: true
-title: "40 Before.
-Or I think my mid-life crisis has started"
+title: '40 Before.
+Or I think my mid-life crisis has started'
 date: 2019-01-28T08:11:35+01:00
-description: "Crisis"
+description: 'Crisis'
-type: "article"
+type: 'article'
-author: "Chris Gibbons"
+author: 'Chris Gibbons'
-path: "/writing/40-before"
+path: '/writing/40-before'
 ---

 > &ldquo;a loss of self-confidence and feeling of anxiety or disappointment that can occur in early middle age.&rdquo;